yannbf/dotfiles/README.md

 ps: To better understand the flow of the scripts, check `script/bootstrap`, `script/install`, `bin/dot` and `zsh/zshrc.symlink` (where the zsh files are run)

+## Adding new apps

+When using homebrew/cask/mas, if you need to add a new application or tool, just go to the Brewfile (for CLI and UI tools) and BrewfileAppStore (for app store apps) and add a new entry there.
+After doing that, run `brew-update` and you're set!

 ## Thanks

 I forked [Zach Holman](http://github.com/holman)'s excellent